-The bill amends several sections of Washington state law to allow law enforcement agencies and prosecuting attorney offices to hire individuals who are legally authorized to work in the United States, rather than restricting employment to U.S. citizens or lawful permanent residents.
-Specifically, the bill modifies RCW 10.93.165, 10.93.200, 41.08.070, 41.12.070, 41.14.100, 36.27.040, 43.101.095, and 77.15.075 to replace the requirement of being a citizen or lawful permanent resident with the broader criterion of being legally authorized to work in the U.S. under federal law.
-Additionally, the bill emphasizes that these provisions must be interpreted in accordance with federal law and regulations, ensuring that employers cannot bypass work authorization requirements.
+This bill amends various sections of Washington state law to allow law enforcement agencies and prosecuting attorney offices to hire individuals who are legally authorized to work in the United States, rather than restricting employment to U.S. citizens or lawful permanent residents.
+Specifically, the bill modifies RCW 10.93.165, 10.93.200, 41.08.070, 41.12.070, 41.14.100, 36.27.040, 43.101.095, and 77.15.075 to reflect this change.
+The new language emphasizes that hiring practices must comply with federal law and regulations regarding work authorization, ensuring that employers cannot bypass these requirements.

 Statutes affected: Original Bill: 10.93.165, 10.93.200, 41.08.070, 41.12.070, 41.14.100, 36.27.040, 43.101.095, 77.15.075